Current Position: Lab Director, JUNO spksm.

 (2009-2011) Axel came to Stanford from the Technical University in Munich and worked mainly on the problem of Barium tagging for EXO.
 Axel developed a setup to measure the work functions of different metals to be used in a scheme in which Ba ions captured on a metal substrate would be thermally emitted and re-ionized.
 Axel also contributed to the development of a new type of Bradbury-Nielsen gate for various applications.

 (2010-2012) Amanda assembled the system to test the idea of tagging the Ba final state in a high pressure gas TPC version of EXO.
 She built a very large vacuum system capable of a large Xenon flow with differential pumping and the controls to cycle the Xenon from a cylinder, through the system and back in the storage cylinder.
 On a different front Amanda wrote the first version of a simulation of the nEXO detector, a 5-tonne detector for neutrinoless double-beta decay.

-Current Position: Assistant Professor, Physics Dept, Drexel University
+Current Position: Associate Professor, Physics Dept, Drexel University

 (2008-2012) Sometimes it feels like Michelle single-handedly built EXO-200!
 While this is an overstatement, she was certainly the real "spirit of the hardware" during the period of final TPC construction, installation at WIPP and commissioning.
 Her brain is still the closest thing we have to the mythical EXO-200 thermodynamics simulator.
 It appears that there is no detail in the EXO-200 hardware that she does not intimately know.
 As of the fall 2012 she is an Assistant Professor at Drexel University.